ncatlab/nlab-content/pages/686.md

 ## Examples

 Any ordinary 1-limit can be made into a strict 2-limit simply by boosting up its ordinary universal property (a bijection of sets) to an isomorphism of hom-categories.
 Thus we have strict products, strict pullbacks, strict equalizers, and so on.
-Of these, strict products (including terminal objects) are non-evil (and thus are also limits), while others such as pullbacks and equalizers tend to be evil.
+Of these, strict products (including terminal objects) respect the [[principle of equivalence]] (and thus are also limits), while others such as pullbacks and equalizers tend to violate the [[principle of equivalence]].

 * For example, a strict terminal object is an object 1 such that $K(X,1)$ is _isomorphic_ to the [[terminal category]], for any object $X$.